JD-8678/MLA/sentenc_transformer/README.md

   * --size : default=10000; Int value of max number of retieved documents from index per request.
 Max value: 10000

 # Notes
-  * Try to run the applciation by copying the text body of an article into data/input.txt, inorder to minimize
+  * Try to run the applciation by copying the text body of an article into data/input.txt, in order to minimize possible errors from bad url parsing.
+  * For long text use --summarize=True to decrease calculation time.